 B.A Honours in Computer Science, University of Toronto, Canada

-With over 30 years of working experience, in companies such as ICONIX International and Delcan Corporation in Toronto, Canada.
-He has played a key role in developing the Automatic Fare Collection System for the Taiwan High Speed Rail in Taipei.
+With over 25 years of working experience, in companies such as ICONIX International and Delcan Corporation in Toronto, Canada.
+Thomas has played a key role in developing the Automatic Fare Collection System for the Taiwan High Speed Rail in Taipei.
 His significant experience in the IT industry enriches both his industrial training and his academic teaching.
-He has had teaching experience in subjects like Games Programming at various Singaporean institutions.
+He has teaching experience in subjects like Games Programming at various Singaporean institutions.

 Master of Arts (Department of Visual Arts), Savannah College of Art and Design, US (Georgia)